-QGIS provide means to use a large number of different tools provided as so-called 'plug-ins'.
-For the geomorphological exercises you will perform you will need to install a plug-in called 'Profile tool' which allows you to view elevation profiles in the DEMs you will be working with.
+QGIS provide means to use a large number of specialised tools provided as so-called 'plug-ins'.
+For the geomorphological exercises you will need to install a plug-in called 'Profile tool' which allows you to view elevation profiles in the DEMs you will be working with.